By Sara Gallant

 Faculty Peer Reviewed

 Bisphosphonates are a relatively new medication having only been approved to treat osteoporosis in the US since 1995 [1].
-In addition, large placebo controlled trials have, at most, …
+In addition, large placebo controlled trials have, …

 By Emma Gorynski